NVIDIA/aistore/docs/nbi.md

 ## Small buckets and empty local inventories

-When a bucket is smaller than the cluster, not every target will necessarily own any names for the inventory.
+When an inventory contains relatively few object names, some targets may end up with no local inventory entries.

-This is expected.
+This may be expected, e.g., when the number of names is less than `1.2 * N`, where `N` is the number of storage nodes.
 In that case, a target stores a valid local inventory object with zero size, zero chunks, and valid NBI metadata.
 This allows AIS to distinguish "inventory exists but is empty on this target" from "inventory does not exist" - a distinction that matters for correct EOF behavior during distributed listing.

 ## Current limitations